 - 1. Thread the long rod into the base plate. - 2.
-Set both bottles into place as shown. - Drop the double hook bracket over the rod and hook onto the bottle. - 4.
+Set both bottles into place as shown. - 3.
+Drop the double hook bracket over the rod and hook onto the bottle. - 4.
 Attach the wing-nut to hold the bracket and tighten to hold the bottle to the plate. - 5.
-Attach the regulator with the vent down to the bracket. - 6.
-Attach the main hose from the regulator to the manifold fitting in the frame.
+Attach the regulator with the vent down to the bracket.